Yuletide: The Vital and Soulful Wisdom of Bothness

 Capturing a moment of beauty after a dusting of snow in the woods near Walden Pond, Massachusetts.
 It is that time of year again between and betwixt two different years, referred to as Yule or Yuletide, an ancient Medieval folk tradition originating in Northern Europe.
 These twelve days between the Winter Solstice and the beginning of the next solar year, are a sacred liminal period belonging neither to the old year nor the new year during which the ancestral spirits are thought to roam in the living world.

-As the New Year approaches and I engage in the yearly ritual of reflecting on the year passed and my hopes and dreams for the new year coming, I am inviting the voices and stories of the past to join me in this conversation.
+As the New Year approaches and I engage in the yearly ritual of reflecting on the year passed and my hopes and dreams for the new year coming, I am reflecting on folktales that speak of looking in both directions.

-Finn’s hopeful reminder that we can reconnect and even revive our relationship with the past reminds me of another ancestor: The Woman Who Weaves the World, who weaves together the tapestry of the world while a crow pecks at her work unraveling it again.
+The Woman Who Weaves the World, is a folktale about a woman who weaves together the tapestry of the world while a crow pecks at her work unraveling it again.
 The spirit of this White Mountain Apache folktale, a story of two beings or forces that work in tandem, one creating and one destroying, is particularly relevant at this time of year when one year is ending and another beginning.
 Often in our modern world we think of the past as something set in stone, permanently unchangeable, a concept more like a noun rather than a verb.
 I love how the word “heirloom” unravels and reframes this very idea.
 With roots in both the word “heredity” and “heir” (Anglo-French) and “loom” (Old English), it suggests that the past and the present are not only woven together, but that history is a verb, it is the very act of tying together the past and present.
 The past is continuously being remade, reimagined by those living in the present as a way to make sense of what has been in order to prepare for what is to become.
 The Old Woman Who Weaves the World lives in both worlds and mediates between them and for this reason she can hear, see, and feel the guidance this vital and soulful wisdom of bothness grants.
 Can we learn from her ability to encompass both as we ask ourselves the beautiful question: in what ways can we cultivate new ways of relating to the past so we can move with wisdom into the future?

 Finally, there is one more beloved character from the past that reminds us of the deep wisdom in mediating between past and present: the mythical Sankofa Bird of Akan folklore from Ghana and the eastern Ivory Coast.
 The word “Sankofa” is from the Twi language and means “there is nothing wrong with fetching something that has been forgotten”.
 With its body facing forward and its head turned backwards, this mythical bird symbolizes the value of finding wisdom from both perspectives (looking backwards into past while also facing forwards and planning for the future).
 I love how the Sankofa bird has an egg in its mouth, which captures the wholeness of recognizing both vantage points.
 The Sankofa bird is an Adinkra symbol, visual symbols that serve as a shorthand for communicating deep truths in visual form.